imhkr/HourlySingnal/README.md

 > [!NOTE]
 > **News Freshness & API Plans**:
 > Most news APIs (GNews, NewsData) have a **12 to 24-hour delay** on their Free plans for search results.
-The bot is optimized to handle this by using a 20-hour freshness window by default.
+The bot is optimized to handle this by using a 20 to 24-hour freshness window by default.
 For true real-time/instant news (less than 1 hour delay), a **Paid API Plan** is recommended.
+>
+> **Data Quality & Accuracy**:
+> The precision and relevance of the generated tweets are directly dependent on the data quality provided by the News APIs.
+High-quality API data results in high-quality, accurate tweets.

 ### Mode 2: Custom Topic Mode
 ```